BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 @link:[The `acls.provisioning` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf){ open=new } of the configuration defines it.

-## Automatic project provisioning

-Automatic project provisioning allows to create a dedicated project for users the first time they connect to Delta that is to say the first time, they query the project listing endpoints.

-The generated project label will be:

-* The current username where only non-diacritic alphabetic characters (`[a-zA-Z]`), numbers, dashes and underscores will be preserved.
-* This resulting string is then truncated to 64 characters if needed.

-This feature can be turned on via the flag `app.automatic-provisioning.enabled`.

-@link:[The `automatic-provisioning` section](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/app/src/main/resources/app.conf#L197){ open=new } of the configuration defines the project provisioning configuration.

 ## Fusion configuration

 When fetching a resource, Nexus Delta allows to return a redirection to its representation in Fusion by providing `text/html` in the `Accept` header.